Back to blog

 Block editor with markdown export Block editor writing native markdown — no export step

-Cloud-only; outage = no notes Local-first; works offline; every save auto-committed to local git
+Cloud-only; outage = no notes Local-first; works offline

-Your data lives on Notion's servers Your data is .md files in a folder you choose
+Your data lives on Notion's servers Your data lives in files you can actually keep

 Where Notion wins today: databases, team features, the sheer polish of a billion-dollar product.
 Where Froots wins: your data is actually yours, and the editor has an agent living in it.